 Office 2016 was released on September 22nd.
 Did you know that this is the last major release of Office?
 You read that right – Microsoft is moving away from releasing big upgrades every 3 years and moving to a more rapid form of development.
 You can (and should) expect to receive new features and updates rapidly (like every month!).Read More »

-If you're looking to purchase Microsoft Office, you've got plenty of options.
+If you're looking to purchase Microsoft Office for your business, you've got plenty of options.
 But understanding difference between the options - most notably between Office 2016 and Office 365 - can be confusing.

 The short version: Office 2016 is the newest version of the Office productivity suite (Word, Excel, PowerPoint, etc), typically accessed via the desktop.
 Office 365 is a cloud-based subscription to a suite of programs including Office 2016.
 This means you have a few options for purchasing Office 2016: a stand-alone product or as part of an Office 365 subscription.